-Clinical Fellow vs Locum Doctor: Which Should I choose?
+Clinical Fellow vs Locum Doctor: Which Should I choose in 2023?

 If you’ve decided to take an F3 year, the two most common ways to do this are to either apply for fixed positions in a Trust, such as a clinical fellow or Trust Grade, or to pick up shifts as a locum doctor.
 These are two different options in many ways, such as opportunities for career development, flexibility, pay, and supervision.